jackmaden/philosophybreak/src/pages/articles/socratic-method-what-is-it-how-can-you-use-it/index.md

 Socrates’s apparent victories in the name of reason and logic, while hugely entertaining and intellectually stimulating for the reader today, led to many important people in ancient Athens getting rather annoyed.
 Alas, Socrates was sentenced to death for corrupting the minds of the youth — but went on annoying his accusers til the very end with a wondrous exposition on piety and death, as recorded in a collection of Plato’s dialogues, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0872205541/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0872205541&linkId=90955dbaab2985a7487b0d2c4ed767a0">The Trial and Death of Socrates</a>.

 Following Socrates’s death, Plato continued to write dialogues featuring Socrates as the protagonist in honor of his great teacher.
 This has led to lively discussion around how much of the Socrates featured in Plato’s dialogues represents Socrates, and how much he represents Plato.
-Regardless, <a target="_blank" rel="noopener noreferrer sponsored" href="http://www.amazon.com/gp/product/0872203492/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0872203492&linkId=8901486cfbee73226648b5e5d6bb3319">Plato’s dialogues</a> — written over 2,000 years ago — are wondrous, and we are lucky to have them.
+Regardless, [Plato’s dialogues](/reading-lists/plato/) — written over 2,000 years ago — are wondrous, and we are lucky to have them.

 ## How can you use the Socratic method today?